-NOTE: Only one interface can be enabled at a time.
-If the Multi-Platform Interface Coax/Twinax feature is installed, the feature provides automatic interface switching between parallel and either coax or twinax communications.
-Refer to the Coax/Twinax Multi-Platform Interface Option Installation and Operation Guide (S246-0149) for more information.
+NOTE: If the Multi-Platform Interface Coax/Twinax feature is installed, the feature provides automatic interface switching between parallel and either coax or twinax communications.
+Refer to the Coax/Twinax Multi-Platform Interface Option Installation and Operation Guide for more information.